⚾ World Baseball Classic Odds at Prediction Markets 2026: Dominican Republic Gains on USA

 💰 Best WBC 2026 prediction at Kalshi

 It's amazing that we're getting the defending champions at such a good price here.
-They're being listed as essentially equals with the Dominican Republic, but I like Japan's chances much more.
+They're being listed below the Dominican Republic, but I like Japan's chances more.

-Based on the return on a $10 investment at this price with Kalshi, Japan would be trading at traditional odds of around +460, which carry an implied probability of only 17.86%.
-In my opinion, Japan has closer to a 25% chance of winning this tournament, which would result in only a $30 profit on a $10 investment.
+Based on the return on a $10 investment at this price with Kalshi, Japan would be trading at traditional odds of around +400, which carry an implied probability of right around 20%.
+In my opinion, after seeing the way it's played so far, I'm pricing Japan closer to 30% or odds of around +250.

 💭 WBC 2026 prediction markets: How to make picks (trade)